 - fine sea salt, to taste, if desired

 - Preheat oven to 400° F.

-- Add one ladleful (approximately ¼ cup) of broth and stir.
+- Once wine is absorbed, add one ladleful (approximately ¼ cup) of broth.
+Stir constantly until broth is absorbed.

-- Once wine is absorbed, add broth one ladleful at a time, adding more broth as it is absorbed, stirring constantly.
-Continue this process until rice is just tender and has a creamy consistency (will take about 20-25 minutes from this point).
+- Continue to add one ladleful of broth at a time to the rice as it is absorbed, stirring constantly, until rice is just tender and has a creamy consistency (will take about 20-25 minutes minutes from this point).

 - Once the rice is creamy and you have used all or most of your broth (you might not need it all), stir in the nutritional yeast and vegan Parmesan.